 In addition, you may be able to find more information by searching the National Registry of Unclaimed Retirement Benefits.
 Enter your Social Security number and see if any information comes up.

-Other places to search are the U.S. Department of Labor’s Abandoned Plan database and their Form 5500 database.
+Other places to search are the U.S. Department of Labor’s Abandoned Plan database and the Form 5500 database.
 Since companies have to file a Form 5500 for employee benefit plans, you may be able to find contact information for a plan administrator.

 How to Contact Your 401(k) Administrators

 Another way to track down your 401(k) administrator is to use the above-mentioned Form 5500 database from the Department of Labor—your administrator’s contact information should be on the form.
-That information may also be on your 401(k) statements if you were able to track one down.
+That information may also be on your 401(k) statement if you were able to track one down.

 Working with a financial advisor can also make this easier as they can manage that part of the process for you.